napsterrahul/Loan_API/README.md

 3. base_url + loandetails/ (GET) for Admin/User Details of the Loan
 3. base_url + repayment/ (POST) for User Schedule Payment of Loan

+## FOr Extra details you can check postman collection which i sent on mail.